amberlie03/Investigating-SSRs-and-GC-content-in-Bacteria-FYP/README.md

 First, clone the repository and install the required libraries using `pip install`.
 Then, set up a virtual environment and adjust code to fit with own directories.
 For example, replace `zip_path = '/Path/to/downloaded/zipfiles.zip'` with the location where the input genome files are saved.

-Zip file and SSR extraction code: https://github.com/amberlie03/Genome-SSR-Analysis-FYP/edit/main/README.md#:~:text=Extracting-,SSRs,-.ipynb
+Zip file and SSR extraction code: [https://github.com/amberlie03/Genome-SSR-Analysis-FYP/Extracting SSRs.ipynb]

-The given code was repeated for each genome and compiled into one large csv: https://github.com/amberlie03/Genome-SSR-Analysis-FYP/tree/main#:~:text=11%20minutes%20ago-,FYP_data.csv,-Add%20files%20via
+The given code was repeated for each genome and compiled into one large csv: [https://github.com/amberlie03/Genome-SSR-Analysis-FYP/FYP_data.csv]

 Extracted SSRs were extracted and compiled into text files for each genome.
 The SSRs for this project are detailed in the following link: